Methods of payment Abuse

 Here's how it can be done:

-3. Enter the superuser password if required.
+3. Enter the superuser password, if required.

 4. Scroll through the file to the end or to the desired location.

-The original hosts file and how to restore it
+Original hosts file and how to restore it

 The contents of the original hosts file for Windows: